-However, lifting in higher rep ranges is a nightmare straight out of Bloodborne, especially when doing the bigger compound lifts.
-Dr Schoenfeld noted that the participants doing sets of 25–35 reps were in incredible pain and would often throw up after finishing their sets.
-So if you have access to heavier weights, you can build muscle much more pleasantly by lifting in moderate rep ranges.
+However, lifting in higher rep ranges is a fetid nightmare, especially when doing the bigger compound lifts.
+Dr Schoenfeld noted that the participants doing sets of 25–35 reps were in excruciating pain and would often throw up after finishing their sets.
+That’s why most people prefer doing low-to-moderate-rep sets.

 Are Low Reps Good for Gaining Muscle Mass?

 Low-rep sets will stimulate muscle growth, but not as efficiently as moderate or high-rep sets.
 For every low-rep set that you do, you may only stimulate 50–80% as much muscle growth as you would by doing moderate-rep sets.
 This makes strength training an effective but inefficient way to build muscle.

 The most controversial question, by far, is where the lower cut-off is.
 Lifting in higher rep ranges is so painful that most people won’t do it.
 It’s not a popular style of training.
 Nobody is really advocating for it.
 But lifting in lower rep ranges is quite pleasant and easy.
 Squatting for five reps is much easier than squatting for ten reps.
 But are low reps good for building muscle?

 So, first of all, we do have some evidence showing that lower-rep sets don’t stimulate as much muscle growth: